MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 [Microsoft Defender for Storage](/azure/storage/common/azure-defender-storage-configure?tabs=azure-security-center) provides that additional level of intelligence that detects unusual and potentially harmful attempts to exploit your storage services.
 Microsoft Defender for Storage is built into Microsoft Defender for Cloud.

-Defender for Storage will detect anomalous access pattern alerts such as:
+Defender for Storage detects anomalous access pattern alerts such as:

 - Access from unusual locations
 - Application Anomaly